 How to use the CV examples on this page

-There are links to over 450 unique professionally written CV samples on this page.
+There are links to 100's of unique and professionally written CV samples on this page.
 They are excellent resources and unique documents that have been researched, targeted and written for specific job roles.
 Each one is adaptable to your own circumstances and requirements and are full of useful keywords and tips that will show you how to produce:

 Short positive, punchy and informative sentences that are on average 12 words long.